Mohammad Baqir al-Hakim: Early life

 Al-Hakim was born in Najaf in 1939 into the Hakim Family of Shi'ite religious scholars.
 He was the son of Muhsin al-Hakim and Fawzieh Hassan Bazzi.
 Al-Hakim was the uncle of Muhammad Sayid al-Hakim.
-Al-Hakims father was a senior cleric in Najaf.
+Al-Hakim's father was a senior cleric in Najaf.
 He learned a traditional Shiite imam's training.
-He was arrested and tortured for his beliefs by Ba'athist forces in 1972 and fled to Iran in 1980.
-Many relatives of Al-Hakim were killed by the Baathist forces.
+He was arrested and tortured for his beliefs by the Ba'athist government in 1972 and fled to Iran in 1980.
+Many relatives of Al-Hakim were killed by the Baathist government.

 Political activities in Iraq

 Al-Hakim was head of the Supreme Council of the Revolution in Iraq (SCIRI), a highly influential group within Iraq's Shia community and high ranking U.S. officials had met with the brother of Mohammad Baqir al-Hakim, intent on securing a new ally against Saddam Hussein.
 He co-founded the modern Islamic political movement in Iraq in the 1960s, along with Mohammad Baqir al-Sadr, with whom he worked closely until the latter's death in 1980.
-In an event, Mohamad Baqir Al-Sadr sent Mohamad Baqir Al-Hakim to calm the people who trapped by Saddam troops between Karbala and Najaf.
-This incident prompted the Baathist to arrest Baqir Al-Hakim, he was subsequently imprisoned and tortured.
+In an event, Mohammad Baqir Al-Sadr sent Al-Hakim to calm the people who were trapped by Saddam Hussein's government troops between Karbala and Najaf.
+This incident prompted the Baathist government to arrest Baqir Al-Hakim, he was subsequently imprisoned and tortured.
 When Mohammad Baqir Al-Sadr was on house arrest remained in communication with Baqir Al-Hakim.

 Though not among the most hard-line of Islamists, Al-Hakim was seen as dangerous by the ruling Ba'ath regime, largely because of his agitation on behalf of Iraq's majority Shia population (the ruling regime was mostly Sunnis).

 However, his sentence was commuted and he was released in July 1979.
 The subsequent eruption of war between Iraq and largely Shia Iran led to an ever-increasing distrust of Iraq's Shia population by the ruling Ba'ath party; combined with his previous arrests, Al-Hakim defected to Iran in 1980.

 SCIRI and Iran

-Safely in Iran under the protection of the Islamic Republic, Al-Hakim became an open enemy of the Ba'athists, forming the Supreme Council for the Islamic Revolution in Iraq (SCIRI), a revolutionary group dedicated to overthrowing Saddam Hussein and installing clerical rule.With Iranian military aid, SCIRI became an armed resistance group, periodically making cross-border attacks against Baathist and maintaining covert connections with resistance elements within the country.
+Safely in Iran under the protection of the Iranian government, Al-Hakim became an open enemy of the Ba'athists, forming the Supreme Council for the Islamic Revolution in Iraq (SCIRI), a revolutionary group dedicated to overthrowing Saddam Hussein and installing clerical rule.With Iranian military aid, SCIRI became an armed resistance group, periodically making cross-border attacks against Baathist and maintaining covert connections with resistance elements within the country.